Commemoration of the German Society of Gastroenterology

 Escape to England and the USA

 Ehrmann, his wife and their 17-year-old son fled to London in 1939.
-The family left Southampton for the USA aboard the S.S.
-Arandora Star on 1 September 1939.
-They reached New York on 12 September 1939.
-Ehrmann received US citizenship in 1945.
+On September 1, 1939, with Albert Einstein’s support, the family sailed from Southampton to the USA on the S.S.
+Arandora Star.
+They reached New York on September 12, 1939.

 He was a lecturer at Bellevue Medical Center New York and a consultant in gastroenterology from 1939 to 1940.
 He was able to work as a research assistant at Beth Israel Hospital, City of New York (now Mount Sinai Beth Israel Hospital) from 1940 to 1942.
 After having passed language examinations and the American medical exam, Ehrmann received a licence to practise medicine in private practice in New York City in 1942.
 There he once again was the family doctor of Albert Einstein and Fritz Kreisler, among others.

-In the USA, he was a member of the American Medical Association and the American College of Gastroenterology.
+In the USA, he was a member of the American Medical Association and the American College of Gastroenterology and the Rudolf Virchow Medical Society in the city of New York.
+After finishing his work in New York, Rudolf Ehrmann moved to Alameda in California..

 Publications